 Below are a few of those emails:

-“The issue seen with ASR and XL today, over 5 years post-launch, are most likely linked to the inherent design of the product, and that is something we should recognise.”
+“The issue seen with ASR and XL today, over 5 years post-launch, are most likely linked to the inherent design of the product, and that is something we should recognize.”

-“My concern is that this is the tip of the iceburg and that there are many more patients out there having problems.”
+“My concern is that this is the tip of the iceberg and that there are many more patients out there having problems.”

 “I do not use the ASR.
 I have been studying the ASR along with other one-piece metal shells in the lab.
 The ASR is not the only bad design out there but it certainly not as good as some of the others.”